synesthesiam/rhasspy/docs/wake-word.md

 ## Snowboy

-Listens for a wake word with [snowboy](https://snowboy.kitt.ai).
+Listens for one or more wake words with [snowboy](https://snowboy.kitt.ai).
 This system has the good performance out of the box, but requires an online service to train.

 Add to your [profile](profiles.md):